 In November 2006, the FDA approved the use of silicone breast implants for all patients requesting breast augmentation over the age of 22 and for breast reconstruction.
 The silicone breast implants have been in use for the last 10 years and over a million women have used them all around the world.
 They are now available to you in the U.S.

-The new silicone breast implants have Memory Gel which features a cohesive gelatin like gel which acts more like a solid rather than a liquid.
+The new silicone breast implants have Memory Gel which features cohesive gelatin-like gel which acts more like a solid rather than a liquid.
 It holds together uniformly while retaining the natural feel of the breast tissue.
-They are also called gummy bear implant.
+They are also called gummy bear implants.
 In the past there has been a worry about the silicone implant rupturing and the gel leaking, resulting in lumps in the breast.
 The newer implants are much safer.
 In fact, when the implant is cut in half and the implant is held upside down, the gel does not flow but stays within the implant.